 How does this help?
 Pushing and pulling are beneficial to the vestibular and the proprioceptive senses.

-Since the start of school is upon us, I thought I’d share a more interesting way to do flashcards.
 This idea of scented flashcards comes from The Out-of-Sync Child Has Fun: Activities for Kids with Sensory Processing Disorder by Carol Stock Kranowitz.
 She recommends using Elmer’s 3D scented glue but I couldn’t find any scented glue anywhere until finally finding some at Walmart.
 It cost me $2.47 to buy scented glitter glue, and I already had index cards at home.
-I took a regular Crayola marker and wrote the letters “A” and “B.” Then, squirted the glue on top of where I had written with marker.
+I took a regular Crayola marker and wrote the letters “A” and “B.” Then, I squirted the glue on top of where I had written with a marker.

 I liked this brand because it was very easy to squeeze the glue and get a steady stream.
 You can smell the scents as soon as the glue comes out of the bottle.
 The scent is still there after it dries and the kids can feel the raised effect of the glue.